Joy-less/Holo/README.md

 A signal to be awaited and listened to.
 - `invoke(arguments:Table = []):null` - calls each listener and waiter
 - `hook(method:Delegate, limit:Int? = null):null` - calls the method when the event is invoked up to limit times
+- `unhook(method:Delegate):Bool` - removes the method from being called when the event is invoked
+- `hooks():Table` - returns the hooked methods
 - `wait():Table` - waits for the event to be invoked

 #### Math